abhishekyadav-github/TO-DO-App-Django-CRUD-APIs/README.md

 # TO-DO-App-Django API's

-Basic and simple API's around a To-Do application.
+Basic and simple CRUD API's around a To-Do application.

 1. GET -
     http://localhost:8000/      - endpoint to see all tasks.